reard96/drunk-guys/README.md

 To-dos:
 - Remove twitch icon at top?
+- change css elements to flex so this looks good on mobile
-- Spacing of button
+  - align to bottom of page to show image
 - FAQ page that explains what this is
-- spacing for Twitch button
 - make twitch button clickable only within 1 hour of event

+Attributions:
+- theme
+- The User is Drunk

+License
+MIT